cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 ### Server errors {#server-errors}

-The server returns a protocol error in the sole case of an invalid client MAC in the AKE.
+The following table enumerates server errors that can occur, where they occur, and the reason for the error.
+In this case, servers can only generate a single protocol error.

 | Name                   | Stage         | Reason                  |
 |:-----------------------|:--------------|:------------------------|